Homes For Sale In Encanto Manor

-Encanto Manor Historic District boundaries are roughly Thomas Road and Windsor, 7th and 15th Avenues.
-The Encanto Golf Course lies in the backyards of the homes on the south side of Edgemont while the homes on the north side of Edgemont are closer to Phoenix College, north of Thomas.
+Encanto Manor Historic District homes lie in The Encanto Golf Course backyards.
+The homes on the north side of Edgemont are closer to Phoenix College.
+The homes on the north side of Edgemont are closer to Phoenix College, north of Thomas.
 Therefore, some homes have golf course views and others don’t.

-Square footage averages 1,700 to roughly 2,000 square feet with 3 bedrooms and two baths on average.
+Square footage averages 1700 to roughly 2000 square feet with 3 bedrooms and 2 baths on average.
 Lot sizes are generous averaging approximately 8,700 square feet.
-Large lots accommodated significantly larger houses than the average in the postwar era.
+Large lots accommodate larger houses than the average from the postwar era.

-This district encompasses two residential subdivisions, originally platted in 1945.
-Fifty-two builders created the 84 homes in the district in the transitional ranch style using many nuances borrowed from the revival styles, particularly in roofing and porches.
-Homes in Encanto Manor have few fences and follow many of the same designs to maintain a patterned look in the neighborhood.
+This district encompasses only two residential subdivisions, originally platted in 1945.
+It took 52 builders to create the 84 homes in this district in the Transitional Ranch style using many features borrowed from the Revival Styles, particularly in roofing and porches.
+Also, homes in Encanto Manor have few fences and follow many of the same designs which maintains a patterned look in the neighborhood.

 Encanto Manor’s period of significance is 1945 to 1955 and was designated a Historic District in February, 2006.
-The district has been well maintained in the ensuing decades and none of the houses have been demolished.
+Therefore, the district has been well maintained in the ensuing decades and none of the houses have been demolished.
 The district retains a high level of integrity with 85% of resources contributing to the historic character of the neighborhood.